shadab-entrepreneur/Shadab_Hussain_CV/README.md

 ## Projects/Hackathons
-- Intelligent Disaster Prediction & Prevention System at HackInOut organized by SVNIT Surat in 2016
+- Intelligent Disaster Prediction & Prevention System at *HackInOut* organized by SVNIT Surat in 2016
-- RushHelp (Android Version) at HackInTheNorth organized by IIIT Allahabad in 2016
+- RushHelp (Android Version) at *HackInTheNorth* organized by IIIT Allahabad in 2016
-- RushHelp at Open Source on Azure Hackathon organized by Microsoft & Govt. of Telangana in 2016
+- RushHelp at *Open Source on Azure Hackathon* organized by Microsoft & Govt. of Telangana in 2016
-- Wearable device using LinkitOne at Under25 Summit organized by Under25, Bangalore in 2016
+- Wearable device using LinkitOne at *Under25 Summit* organized by Under25, Bangalore in 2016
-- Home Monitoring System using Raspberry Pi at IndiaHacks organized by HackerEarth Bangalore in 2016
+- Home Monitoring System using Raspberry Pi at *IndiaHacks* organized by HackerEarth Bangalore in 2016
-- Home Automation using Arduino at HackIndia, Bangalore in 2015
+- Home Automation using Arduino at *HackIndia*, Bangalore in 2015
-- Sidereal Pointer at The Amateur Scientist organized by PES Institutions, Bangalore in 2011
+- Sidereal Pointer at *The Amateur Scientist* organized by PES Institutions, Bangalore in 2011

 ## Academic Awards/Achievements